C4lopsitta/C4lopsitta/README.md

 - Hi, I’m @C4lopsitta
 - I’m interested in web development
-- I’m currently learning a bit of Go and Node.js
+- I’m currently learning a bit of Go and React
 - How to reach me:
     - Idk why you would want to reach me but here's my website: atomtech.cc